cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 + Describe the baseline model.
 + Describe your implementations beyond the baseline model and the design choices that you have made.

+For the prediction of meeting Milestone 10, we followed 3 different modeling scenarios:
+Scenario 1: We are at the stage after Milestone 9 and know whether the Milestones 1 through 9 have been met or not.

+Scenario 2: We are at the early stage before meeting any milestones.
+Therefore, in this scenario, we assumed that we do not have any information on whether Milestones 1 trough 9 will be met or not.

+Scenario 3: We supposed that we do not have any information on meeting the Milestones 1 trough 9 and on other time-dependent features such as Line_SOP_date, Line_RAS_date, etc. In other words, in this scenario, we only used time-independent features such as ORIGIN, DESTINATION, SHIPMENT TYPE, SUPPLIER, etc. to predict meeting Milestone 10.

+## Scenario 1: We are at the stage after Milestone 9
+Model 1: Using binary features for meeting the Milestones 1-9 In Model 1, in addition to the available features, we included the binary features showing whether the milestones 1-9 have been met or not.
+We tuned Random Forest to determine the best values for the hyperparameters of max_depth, max_features, and min_samples_leaf.
+Also, we determined the importance of features and selected the most important ones using the importance of features obtained from Random Forest.
+Finally, we selected the most important features, trained the tuned Random Forest model, and obtained the performance metrics using test dataset.

 # Project Trajectory, Results, and Interpretation

 Briefly summarize any changes in your project goals or implementation plans you have made.